 Two reasons for including higher-value products

-Including the premium products shows a more expensive option for anyone who is thinking about buying a medium product.
+Including the premium products shows a more expensive option for anyone considering a medium product.
 The more expensive option acts as a price anchor for the other products, effectively making them look very reasonably priced in comparison.
-Customers then have less hesitation about getting their wallets out and buying your medium products.
+Customers then hesitate less about getting their wallets out and buying your medium products.

 We’ve talked about how humans don’t necessarily jump up the next rung of your value ladder and that it’s helpful to think in terms of a more complex product ecosystem instead.
 But there is one area within the ecosystem where you can encourage people to make a little jump, and that’s with upsells.